I am Titus Varney, follower of Jesus Christ, husband, father, grocery store worker, aspiring writer, theology nerd, and consistent coffee drinker.

 M.A.
 Biblical Studies from The Master’s University (2022)

 Who Am I?

-My name is Titus Varney, I am married to Yazmin and we have a young boy who is an absolute blessing and is growing up way too fast.
+My name is Titus Varney, I am married to Yazmin and we have a young boy and girl.

 I have been a Christian since I was six years old when, through the gospel given by my mother, the Lord brought me to an understanding that I was sinful and depraved and by His grace and mercy, He saved me.
 Since my salvation, I have had the immense blessing of consistent service in the local church.
 I have done basically every physical aspect of service from setups, tear downs, cooking, cleaning, and all aspects of children’s ministry including AWANA.
 At twenty-years old, I was in a Romans class and received my first opportunity to teach on Romans 1 which led to teaching college kids at my church.
 Through this initial opportunity, the youth pastor at the time asked me to preach to the high school and this is where my time as a teacher and preacher began.

 Since then I have been involved in years of pastoral ministry; serving as a High School leader, small-group leader, preacher at all age levels, AWANA Commander, missions work, and counseling.
 The opportunities that I have received are unique for someone of my age and it would have been impossible without the Lord strengthening and helping me.
 To Him belongs all the glory and praise, my longing and goal is to be a servant in the hands of my Almighty and Wonderful Lord.

 I have a wide variety of interests, when I actually have time for hobbies and what-not.
 I played baseball from “Farm B (Seven years old)” in Little League through a year in college at San Diego Christian and have followed the Padres since birth.
 My earliest recollection of the Padres was watching Tony Gwynn hit a grand slam in the ’98 World Series.
 I enjoy reading, playing video games, playing sports, and baking, to name a few.